jhuapl-boss/ingest-client/README.md

 Also remember that you must have write permissions to the resource (`collection`, `experiment`, and `channel`) where data is to be written, as specified in the ingest job configuration file.
 If you created the resources you will automatically have access.

-There are three ways to provide credentials to the ingest client.
-The ingest client will try to use the first credentials it finds in the follow order:
+There are three ways to provide your API token to the ingest client.
+The ingest client will try to use the first token it finds in the following order:

 1. **Via command line arguments**
 	- You can directly pass your token to the ingest client when starting it from the command line.
 See the *Usage* section below.

-2. **Via the credential.json file**
+2. **Via the token.json file**
 	- Copy the example token.json file

 		```